XTribe/xtribe_games_manager_framework/README.md

 #I'm one step ahead!
 So, you have already developed your manager in node.js?
 If you want to use our managers API, install it in your project.
-In your manager directory run `npm install etsman`.
+In your manager directory run `npm install etsman` and do not forget to include it in your main js file `var etsman = require('etsman');`.

 #Xtribe Manager API